 Rising 5-10 graders

 Music, dancing, and acting!
 FUN!
 Join us for two weeks of theater as we explore all the elements that go into creating a magical experience.
-In this year’s production of Into the Woods JR., campers will enjoy working together and supporting each other as we create a final performance that will showcase their efforts including sets, lights, props, and costumes.
+In this year’s production of Disney’s Beauty and the Beast JR., campers will enjoy working together and supporting each other as we create a final performance that will showcase their efforts including sets, lights, props, and costumes.
 No experience is necessary.

-Family and friends are invited to an evening performance on Thursday, July 31, at 7:00 p.m. in a TBD location on, or near, campus!
+Family and friends are invited to an evening performance on Thursday, July 30, at 7:00 p.m. in Concord Academy’s brand-new Centennial Arts Center!

 About the Director: Leslie Hackney